The combination of a liberal arts background and a traditional engineering program provides excellent preparation for a career in engineering.

 - Systems and Control Engineering (CW)

-- A minimum overall grade point average of 3.3 (for Columbia) or 3.0 (for Case).
-Columbia also requires a minimum grade of a B in all science and mathematics pre-engineering requirements and that the student meet Columbia's English language proficiency requirements.
-Case Western requires that students submit an SAT or ACT with writing score.
-This can be waived for U.S. citizens who have completed more than 45 semester hours of non-remedial coursework or who graduated from high school more than five years ago.
+A minimum overall grade point average of 3.30 (for Columbia) or 3.00 (for Case).
+Columbia also requires a pre-engineering GPA of 3.30 and a minimum grade of a B on the first attempt in all science and mathematics pre-engineering requirements and that the student meet Columbia's English language proficiency requirements.
+Case Western also requires that students have a 3.00 GPA in math and science.

-- Letters of recommendation are also required.
+Letters of recommendation.
 Case Western requires a recommendation from a college instructor, and Columbia requires three favorable letters of recommendation: one from a science professor, one from a mathematics professor and one from the liaison of the 3-2 program.

-- Completion of required pre-requisite courses by the end of the third (or fourth) year at Wittenberg University.
-These pre-requisite courses include courses required for a major at Wittenberg, completion of Wittenberg's general education program, and a selection of courses that form the core of the engineering curriculum.
-For a complete listing of the courses that form the core of the engineering curriculum and the equivalent course at Wittenberg, please see curriculum guides for Case Western Reserve University and Columbia University.
+Completion of required prerequisite courses by the end of the third (or fourth) year at Wittenberg University.
+These prerequisite courses include courses required for a major at Wittenberg, completion of Wittenberg's general education program, and a selection of courses that form the core of the engineering curriculum.
+For a complete listing of the courses that form the core of the engineering curriculum and the equivalent courses at Wittenberg, please see curriculum guides for Case Western Reserve University and Columbia University.

-Information about the application process for the Case School of Engineering at Case Western Reserve University is available on their website.
-Information about the application process for the Fu Foundation School of Engineering and Applied Sciences at Columbia University is available on their website
+Information about the application process for the Case School of Engineering at Case Western Reserve University is available on the Case website (select 3/2 Engineering).
+Information about the application process for the Fu Foundation School of Engineering and Applied Sciences at Columbia University is available on the Columbia website

-The 4-2 program is an option for students who are interested in pursuing a masters degree in engineering.
-In this program, the student completes a degree at Wittenberg and applies for admission to the graduate school at the Fu Foundation School of Engineering and Applied Sciences at Columbia University.
-Unlike the 3-2 program, admission is not guaranteed, but applicants from Wittenberg do receive some level of preference in the application process.
+The 4-2 Master of Science program is an option for Wittenberg students who are interested in pursuing a masters degree in engineering.
+This program provides the opportunity for a student to complete a degree at Wittenberg and apply for admission to a two-year M.S. program in Engineering at the Fu Foundation School of Engineering and Applied Sciences at Columbia University.
+For more information, please visit this link.

-In addition to the two options above, there have been several students in recent years who have pursued a 3-2 program in engineering at schools with whom Wittenberg does not have a formal arrangement.
-In recent years, students have successfully pursued a 3-2 program at the Ohio State University, University of Cincinnati, Wright State University, University of Michigan and SUNY-Buffalo.
+In addition to the two options above, students may choose to pursue a 3-2 program in engineering at other schools with whom Wittenberg does not have a formal arrangement.
+In recent years, students have successfully pursued 3-2 engineering programs with engineering study at the Ohio State University, the University of Cincinnati, and Wright State University.